5 reasons Billy Wagner should be in Hall of Fame

 - Billy Wagner: 422 saves

-Wagner's 422 saves rank sixth all-time.
-His 1,196 strikeouts as a reliever rank fourth all-time and are a record for lefty relievers (only Wilhelm, Gossage and Smith are ahead of him).
+Wagner's 422 saves rank eighth all-time.
+His 1,196 strikeouts as a reliever rank seventh all-time and were a record for lefty relievers until Aroldis Chapman passed him this year.

-And there's only one closer in MLB history with both more saves and more K's than Wagner.
-That's Smith, with 478 saves and 1,225 K's as a reliever, who was elected to the Hall of Fame in 2019.
+And there are only three closer in MLB history with both more saves and more K's than Wagner.
+Those are Smith (478 saves and 1,225 K's as a reliever), who was elected to the Hall of Fame in 2019, and Jansen (447 saves, 1,221 reliever K's) and Kimbrel (440 saves, 1,265 reliever K's) who are still active and will one day have a chance at the Hall themselves.

 5) He was one of the greatest archetypal closers